dart-lang/site-www/src/language/index.md

 ## Additional resources

-More code samples are in the
-[library tour](/guides/libraries/library-tour)
-and the [Dart API reference]({{site.dart-api}}).
+You can find more documentation and code samples in the [library tour](/guides/libraries/library-tour) and the [Dart API reference]({{site.dart-api}}).
 This site's code follows the conventions in the